isomerpages/moe-bukitviewsec/_admissions/DSA Admission Exercise/DSA Application.md

 </p>
 <p></p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 11am on Tuesday, 7 May 2024 to 3pm on Monday, 3 June 2024.
+The application is free-of-charge and will be open from 7 May 2025, 11 am to 3 June 2025, 3 pm.
 For more details, please refer to MOE website – <a rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Only shortlisted candidates will be invited for interviews.</p>
+<p>You will receive notification from the school by 18 Jul 2025, if your
+child has been shortlisted to undergo Direct School Admission (DSA) selection.</p>
 </li>
 <li>
-<p>The school’s decision on the offer is final.
-All applicants will be informed
-of these offers by mid September 2024.</p>
+<p>All applicants will receive their application outcomes between 25 Aug
+and 4 Sep 2025.</p>
 </li>
 </ul>
 <p><strong>BVSS DSA-Sec Talent Areas</strong>